Acetylene: Welding

 Approximately 20% of acetylene is supplied by the industrial gases industry for oxyacetylene gas welding and cutting due to the high temperature of the flame.
 Combustion of acetylene with oxygen produces a flame of over 3600 K, releasing 11.8 kJ/g.
-Oxyacetylene is the hottest burning common fuel gas.
+Oxygen with acetylene is the hottest burning common gas mixture.
 Acetylene is the third-hottest natural chemical flame after dicyanoacetylene's 5260 K and cyanogen at 4798 K. Oxy-acetylene welding was a popular welding process in previous decades.
 The development and advantages of arc-based welding processes have made oxy-fuel welding nearly extinct for many applications.
 Acetylene usage for welding has dropped significantly.
 On the other hand, oxy-acetylene welding equipment is quite versatile – not only because the torch is preferred for some sorts of iron or steel welding (as in certain artistic applications), but also because it lends itself easily to brazing, braze-welding, metal heating (for annealing or tempering, bending or forming), the loosening of corroded nuts and bolts, and other applications.
 Bell Canada cable-repair technicians still use portable acetylene-fuelled torch kits as a soldering tool for sealing lead sleeve splices in manholes and in some aerial locations.
 Oxyacetylene welding may also be used in areas where electricity is not readily accessible.
 Oxyacetylene cutting is used in many metal fabrication shops.
 For use in welding and cutting, the working pressures must be controlled by a regulator, since above 15 psi, if subjected to a shockwave (caused, for example, by a flashback), acetylene decomposes explosively into hydrogen and carbon.

-Portable lighting
+Chemicals

-Acetylene combustion produces a strong, bright light and the ubiquity of carbide lamps drove much acetylene commercialization in the early 20th century.
-Common applications included coastal lighthouses, street lights, and automobile and mining headlamps.
-In most of these applications, direct combustion is a fire hazard, and so acetylene has been replaced, first by incandescent lighting and many years later by low-power/high-lumen LEDs.
-Nevertheless, acetylene lamps remain in limited use in remote or otherwise inaccessible areas and in countries with a weak or unreliable central electric grid.
+Acetylene is useful for many processes, but few are conducted on a commercial scale.

-Plastics and acrylic acid derivatives
+One of the major chemical applications is ethynylation of formaldehyde.